Of course you should use Kickstarter! Except…

 You must be good at budgeting and considering all possible contingencies because if you miss one thing, your once-profitable project will now be losing money.
 You’re taking on all the risk, but also getting all the rewards.

-Everyone I’ve talked to who has run a Kickstarter campaign has said it was a lot more work than he or she ever expected.
+I’ve run multiple Kickstarter campaigns and they were a lot of work.
+This included the preparation, running the actual campaign, and everything that you need to do to get your game out to backers afterwards.
+Almost everyone I’ve talked to who has run a Kickstarter campaign has also said it was a lot more work than he or she ever expected.
 Oh, and you probably also have a day job, right?
 These are just a few of the things you want to keep in mind.

 This isn’t to say you shouldn’t use Kickstarter.
 You’ll just want to keep all this in mind if you do!